KashFlow founder Duane Jackson has launched Staffology, a payroll SaaS and API

-We already knew that serial entrepreneur Duane Jackson, who is best known for founding and exiting cloud accounting software KlashFlow, was working on his third venture after recently selling Supdate to Crowdcube.
+We already knew that serial entrepreneur Duane Jackson, who is best known for founding and exiting cloud accounting software KashFlow, was working on his third venture after recently selling Supdate to Crowdcube.
 And today Staffology, which Jackson tells me he began developing just over a year ago, is launching publicly.

 Dubbed Staffology Payroll, the U.K. company’s first product is cloud payroll software built on top of a “comprehensive” and open API.
 The idea is that anything the web-based application does can also be achievable programmatically via the API.